The many varied functions of the skin

 From white and pink to yellow and orange or brown and black, the human skin comes in a wide range of colours.
 This diversity is genetically and geographically determined: depending on the «top coating», it is easier to adapt to different living conditions.
 The substances responsible for this are melanins, i.e. pigments in the epidermis.

+Melanin exists in humans in two variants: as brown-black eumelanin and as yellow-red phaeomelanin.
 How these two forms are mixed determines the colour of a person's skin, eyes and hair.
 And each has advantages and disadvantages, depending on the person’s habitat.
 In Nordic countries, phaeomelanin makes the very light skin of the inhabitants more permeable to the sparse UV rays, which is important for forming vitamin D. Under an intensive southern sun, however, light skin types must be careful.
 These people burn quickly; darker skin types are better protected.

 Up till now, research on the optimal combination of micro-organisms that protect the body from diseases and support the immune system has mostly been conducted on the gut’s microbiome.
 However, increasing focus is now being placed on what inhabits our skin.
 Here too, the microbiome protects us from harmful intruders and wards them off.
 However, if an imbalance develops in the colonisation, the skin can become inflamed and subject to disease.
 It's therefore important to create good conditions by ensuring an intact lipid barrier and acid mantle.
-Dermatologist Severin Läuchli, says: «Don't overdo it with washing.
+Dermatologist Severin Läuchli says: «Don't overdo it with washing.
 Choose a product that, depending on your skin type, is not too oily and preferably free of fragrances, dyes or preservatives.»